DaneelTrevize/TABSAT/Features.md

 # Save Modification Features

+Many Save Modification features apply to entities positioned on the map, and have a choice of whether all or some areas of the map will be modified.
+For ease of use, selecting Everywhere will pre-select all Sections.
+Selecting Within a radius will pre-select the central cross of Sections, while selecting Beyond a radius will pre-select the corner Sections.

 The following Save Modification options have been implemented, and are categorised below by how they affect the game difficulty:

 ## Make the game easier

 * Relocating all Mutants, or Giants, to the position of the furthest Mutant, or Giant, either considering the whole map at once or on a per compass direction quadrant basis (i.e. moving all Northern Mutants to the Northern Giant most distant from the Command Center).

-* Removing all 'Fog of War', enabling players to see the terrain, VODs, reclaimable buildings (e.g. Radar Towers) and pickable items (e.g. Food Trucks).
+* Removing the 'Fog of War'  in selected areas, enabling players to see the terrain, VODs, reclaimable buildings (e.g. Radar Towers) and pickable items (e.g. Food Trucks).

-* Removing the Fog in a circle centered on the Command Center, of variable tile/cell radius.

 * Granting constant full map vision, as though you have 'The Beholder', or the final wave has begun.